 - Boil Water Notifications – Comox Valley Water Supply System Users

-- Water Restrictions – Comox Valley Water Supply System Users
+- Water Restrictions (Stage 3 and 4 only) – Comox Valley Water Supply System Users

 - Sewage Treatment Plant Odour/Noise Notifications – Comox Valley Water Pollution Control Centre Users